Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 “Even if you’ve been vaccinated, including with a third dose of the COVID-19 vaccine, you may still be susceptible to the infection, so it would be important to try to separate if possible,” says Abinash Virk, MD, a consultant in the Division of Infectious Diseases at the Mayo Clinic.
 “I would also wear a mask at home so at least you can limit the likelihood of getting it.
 Perhaps the infected person can also be masked, particularly if you can’t separate.”

-Get tested three to five days after exposure
+Get tested at day five after exposure

 Be prepared to quarantine